 04. Your Backyard - A really great way to give your guests more insight to who you are as a couple.
 Some of my favorite weddings have been at the personal homes of my couples (or their childhood homes or the dwellings of family friends that accommodate more people).
 It gives me so much information to work with and exudes intimacy.
 String some globe lights, have your closest friend officiate, bring in your local taqueria to cater and invite your neighbors so you can play the music as loud as you want.
 It's a great way to support local shops.
 Everything is on your terms - you can have your ceremony at dusk, get ready with your partner in the bedroom you share and have zero worries about travel.
 Throw the best party your home will ever witness.

 Apart from the location, the way your ceremony is set up impacts how dynamic those images are.
-The ceremony is the most important event of the day - it's where you profess your union to each other and can be incredibly emotional.
+The ceremony is an important event of the day and can be incredibly emotional.
 However, a lot of movement doesn't happen at this time since it is more about the words and often happens in front of sitting people.
 It is my intention to provide images that fluidly document this moment and the more liberty that I have to move around, the better.
 I like to be as inconspicuous as I can possibly be and will rarely ever step out in front of a guest, especially parents and siblings.
 Small spaces that don't allow for any movement without impeding the vows or making guests painfully aware of my presence limits angles and how close I can get.
 If getting married indoors, consider arranging chairs so they are not up against walls - this gives me more than one aisle to get close and doesn't interrupt the views of guests.
 The idea is that people will remember the ceremony for the words and emotions - not the photographer irritating guests and being the center of attention.